 Any food can cause an allergic reaction but the most common culprits are peanuts, tree nuts, fish, shellfish, milk and eggs.
 Delayed symptoms can be associated with a specific type of allergy to meats.

 Venomous insects, such as fire ants, yellow jackets, wasps, bees and hornets can cause severe, life-threatening allergic reactions.
 Immunotherapy, also known as allergy shots, can be a lifesaving treatment for people with this type of allergy.

 Strenuous exercise can cause anaphylaxis.
-Sometimes anaphylaxis with exercise only occurs when specific foods are eaten before exercising.
+Triggers from exercise may only sometimes occur when specific foods are eaten before exercising.

-Many medications have been associated with allergic reactions but antibiotics and nonsteroidal anti-inflammatories, such as aspirin and ibuprofen, are the most common causes.
-Medications can also cause other types of reactions that are not anaphylactic or allergic reactions, such as swelling associated with ACE- inhibitors used for high blood pressure and rashes caused by the combination of the sun and particular medicines.
+Medications can also cause other types of reactions that are not allergic or anaphylactic reactions, such as swelling associated with ACE- inhibitors used for high blood pressure and rashes caused by the combination of the sun and particular medicines.

 Natural latex is from the sap of a rubber tree and is commonly found in balloons, rubber gloves, and medical equipment.
 Latex allergy is more common in healthcare workers, people with spina bifida or those with a history of multiple surgeries.